… or it took a while to get here 😀

 It was too much.
-The project has been abandoned.
+Willy abandoned this project.
 If you are a strong-willed person you can try it yourself.
 All work that was done on it, is accessible HERE.
-You can view or use it if you have the energy to break through the unfinished, wrong and undocumented code
+You can view or use it if you have the energy to break through the unfinished, wrong, and undocumented code

 The new hope